estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 # Timeline

 **Note on Dating:** This timeline uses BCE (Before Common Era) dates for consistency and clarity.
 While cassowary evolution and human evolution occurred on different timescales, we use human BCE dates as a reference point to help readers understand the relative progression of events.
-The actual cassowary timeline would be significantly longer, but this dating system helps maintain narrative coherence.

 ## **1\.
 The Cassowary-Emu Divergence**